joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 ### Surface Mount Diodes

 Like through hole diodes, surface mount diodes are directional and won't work if installed backwards.
-They have a horizonal line on one end of the package which lines up with the line on the PCB.
+They have a horizontal line on one end of the package which lines up with the line on the PCB.
 This can sometimes be hard to see, but shining light from the side of the package will help reveal the marking.
 ![diode marking](20_smd_diode_align.jpg)

 As we have done previously, add solder to one pad.